Flower Dome: Where nature blooms in Singapore

 The theme for my visit to the Flower Dome was Orchid Extravaganza: Orchids of the East Tropics.
 Which gave a beautiful burst of colour as we explored.
 When you enter the Flower Dome you come in on the first floor and step out onto a balcony letting you look over the floral displays.
 It’s a shock to the senses, with the bright colours, heat of the greenhouse and smell of the flowers.
 It would be overwhelming if it wasn’t so good.

-I think my favourite part of any botanical garden is the initial entrance.
+I think my favourite part of any botanical garden is the initial entrance, and that is no exception here.
+I stepped out on a balcony overlooking a symphony of colours through the fauna.
 But the Flower Dome continued to spread joy as I walked around.
 I loved exploring the different countries orchids displayed and seeing what can grow there.
-In some of the displays there was information about the culture and traditional clothing.

 Flower Dome Singapore Guide

-Unfortunately for me I couldn’t access the whole park.
+Unfortunately for me, I couldn’t access the whole park.
 There was one section that was closed off in preparation for a wedding that would be taking place later in the evening.
 We could still see into it; we just weren’t allowed to walk in and explore.
 But that was fine with me, realistically it was a small part of the Flower Dome and it had so much more to offer.

 Although you can walk around in any order you wish, it does have a set path you naturally kind of follow, although there are a few tangents that are worth exploring.
 There’s no rush here, no time limits to follow.
 So take your time and explore every pathway.
 Make sure you stop and smell the roses (or orchids).

-How much are tickets to the Flower Dome?
+How do I visit the Flower Dome?

 Is the Flower Dome air-conditioned?